Hadrien-Montanelli/nonlocalPDEs/README.md

 # About
 MATLAB package to solve nonlocal PDEs on the sphere.
 The code is used in the following paper:
 - R.M.
-Slevinsky, H. Montanelli, Q. Du, A spectral method for nonlocal diffusion operators on the sphere, JCP (2018)
+Slevinsky, H. Montanelli, Q. Du, A spectral method for nonlocal diffusion on the sphere, JCP (2018)

 # Installation